ynjtrademark/MarioKartDS-Texture-Dump/README.md

 Plus, it seems like a (somewhat) useful resource.

-## A texture or two are missing, what should I do?
+## A texture or two are missing or has an incorrect name, what should I do?
-Submit an issue report with the texture I missed.
+Submit an issue report with the texture I made a mistake on.